 As I said above, I charge $20 per pitch.
 I like to have you send me the pitch (or pitches) you'd like to work on via Google Docs so that we both have access to the work at the same time.
 Tell me whether it's already been rejected or not along with any questions or concerns, what you're stuck on, and anything else you'd like me to know about the pitch.

 After that, I'll thoroughly comment on the pitch and tell you if I think it has all the info necessary (or if it has too much), if I'm left with any questions as an editor, what I'd change if I was pitching the idea myself, etc. If you have any more questions when I'm through with my edits and comments, ask them!
 I won't invoice you until you're completely satisfied and we're done working through the pitch together.

 I use PayPal, Venmo, and SquareCash and will only invoice you when we're done working on the pitch.
 Read some testimonials from people I've worked with to hear more about my working style.

 I work with a team of freelance writers to cover the wellness vertical at Allure, assigning and editing stories that are both a reaction to news and more longterm, evergreen features that will resonate with the audience.

 Weekend and Contributing Editor

-I identify stories that will resonate with the Allure audience and then write, self-edit, and package these stories before pushing to social channels on weekends.
+I identify stories that the Allure audience will care about and then write, self-edit, and package these stories before pushing to social channels on weekends.
 During the week, I work with the rest of the team based on needs to write and edit breaking news or to work on longer features (either personal essays, researched articles, or SEO-friendly service stories).
 I'm also responsible for communicating with the rest of the digital team about weekly traffic to discuss weekend strategy.